Valeriana officinalis aka Garden Heliotrope

 Garden Heliotrope, Common Valerian, Valerian

-How to care for Garden Heliotrope
+How difficult is it to take care of Garden Heliotrope

 Garden Heliotrope presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.